yonahd/kor/README.md

 - `deployments` - Gets unused Deployments for the specified namespace or all namespaces.
 - `statefulsets` - Gets unused StatefulSets for the specified namespace or all namespaces.
 - `role` - Gets unused Roles for the specified namespace or all namespaces.
+- `clusterrole` - Gets unused ClusterRoles for the specified namespace or all namespaces (namespace refers to RoleBinding).
 - `hpa` - Gets unused HPAs for the specified namespace or all namespaces.
 - `pods` - Gets unused Pods for the specified namespace or all namespaces.
 - `pvc` - Gets unused PVCs for the specified namespace or all namespaces.